The bike-sharing industry in 2021 and beyond

 A bike is a comfortable means of transportation in regions where motorized vehicles are widely used but create heavy traffic jams and pollute the air.
 This is a problem in regions like Asia-Pacific, North America, and Europe.
 And this is where and why bike-sharing has become popular.
 According to the Statista Mobility Outlook, bike-sharing was the only mobility sector that grew its global revenues during the pandemic by a third in 2020.
 The single-person set-up and open-air nature of bike riding made it the perfect mode of transportation for the pandemic.

 Bike-sharing is a shared transport service in which convectional bikes or electric bikes are made available for shared use to individuals on a short-term basis for a price or free.
-Development of GPS technologies, mobile payments, and IoT devices, as well as reduced locking and tracking system costs for bikes, have recently led to the popularity of a dockless bike-sharing system that allows users to leave the bike anywhere convenient.
+Development of software, GPS technologies, mobile payments, and IoT devices, as well as reduced locking and tracking system costs for bikes, have recently led to the popularity of a dockless bike-sharing system that allows users to leave the bike anywhere convenient.

 According to Mordor Intelligence, the bike-sharing market was valued at USD 3 billion in 2020, and it is anticipated that it will reach USD 4 billion by 2026.
 The COVID-19 pandemic affected the bike-sharing sector in several countries.
 The most negative consequences were the daily decline in bike bookings.